lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 ## Result and Discussion

 Looking into the results of our neighborhoods clusters, we find that cluster 3 only includes one neighborhood: Murray Hill of Manhattan.
-It has the most sufficient beds, making it the most
+It has the sufficient beds number and bed density that is extramely higher than other neighborhoods, making it the most equipped neighborhood to fight pandemic.
+Cluster 1 which contains 7 neighborhoods ranks as the second highest in inpatient availability.
+And the neighborhoods in cluster 2 shold be paid more attention as they have the most shortage of beds/intensive care beds for their residents.
+People who live in these neighborhoods are at the high risk of not being able to receive medical care during pandemic.

 **Limitations**